6 metrics all HR managers need to track

 By calculating the average cost per hire, you can determine which platforms provide the best hires at the lowest price for your company.

-If your company could benefit from a more efficient hiring process, People Care's HR consultancy services can help with that.
+If your company could benefit from a more efficient hiring process, Workplace Ones's Recruitment Manager can help with that.

 Conduct an employee satisfaction survey